Kelly E. Humphreys Simmons, MD

 Kelly E. Humphreys Simmons was raised in the small community of Plum Run in Marion County, WV.
-She is a third-year medical student at West Virginia University School of Medicine and serves as the Community Service Chair at the Charleston campus.
+She is a recent graduate of the West Virginia University School of Medicine, and served as the Community Service Chair at the Charleston campus.
 For more than 10 years, Simmons has served as pianist, a worship leader, and an instructor of Christian interpretive dance at Plum Run Baptist Church.
 She has taught Christian interpretative dance for 13 seasons, and her classes include a diverse set of students who range in age from preschool ready children to older adults at age 85; her students are both male and female.
 Kelly volunteers her time and resources to create this wonderfully engaging experience for her community, and there is no cost to attend.
 She very much enjoys giving back to her community through donation collections, food pantries, and local mission work.

 Moreover, Simmons graduated from Fairmont State University with a 4.0 GPA in 2016 where she earned a B.S. in Chemistry with a Biology minor and Biotechnology emphasis.
 A few of her most prominent accomplishments include being an Honors Student, Chemistry Student of the Year (multiple years), Student Government Representative and Student Representative on the University Board of Governors.
 To say the least, Simmons' undergraduate studies equipped and inspired her to continuously seek new opportunities for growth and development that extend far beyond her current knowledge base.